A note on last-success-problems: introduccion

 \section{introduccion}

 The Last-Success-Problem is the problem of maximizing the probability of stopping on the last success in a finite sequence of Bernoulli trials.
 The framework is as follows.
 There are $n$ Bernoulli random variables which are observed sequentially.
 The problem is to find a stopping rule to maximize the probability of stopping at the last "1".
 We restrict ourselves here to the case in which the random variables are independent.
 This problem has been studied by Hill and Krengel \cite{1992}, Hsiau and Yang \cite{2000} and was simply and elegantly solved by F.T.
 Bruss in \cite{BR1} with the following famous result.
+Other recent papers related to this problem are \cite{fer16}, \cite{mono}, \cite{juego} and \cite{extension}. \begin{teor} (Odds-Theorem, F.T.
+Bruss 2000).
+Let $I_{1},I_{2},...,I_{n}$ be n independent Bernoulli random variables with known $n$.
+We denote by ($ i=1,...,n$) $p_{i}$, the parameter of $I_{i}$; i.e. ($p_{i}=P(I_{i}=1)$).
+Let $q_{i}=1-p_{i}$ and $r_{i}=p_{i}/q_{i}$.
+We define the index